 Eating too much or bending forward after eating sometimes causes heartburn and a sour taste in the mouth.
 But having heartburn from time to time doesn't mean that you have GERD.
 With GERD, the reflux and heartburn last longer and come more often.
 If this happens to you, be sure to get it treated, because GERD can cause ulcers and damage to your esophagus.

 What causes GERD?

-Normally when you swallow your food, it travels down the food pipe (esophagus) to a valve that opens to let the food pass into the stomach and then closes.
+Normally when you swallow your food, it first travels down the food pipe (esophagus).
+A valve opens to let the food pass into the stomach, and then the valve closes.
 With GERD, the valve doesn't close tightly enough.
-Stomach acid and juices flow from the stomach and back up (reflux) into the esophagus.
+Stomach acid and juices from the stomach flow back up (reflux) into the esophagus.

 What are the symptoms?

 The main symptom of GERD is heartburn.
 It may feel like a burning, warmth, or pain just behind the breastbone.
 It is common to have symptoms at night when you're trying to sleep.

 If you have pain behind your breastbone, it is important to make sure that it isn't caused by a problem with your heart.
 The burning sensation caused by GERD usually occurs after you eat.
 Pain from the heart usually feels like heaviness, tightness, discomfort, or a dull ache.
 It occurs most often after you are active.

 How is GERD diagnosed?